Akshg/context_manager/README.md

-# Context Manager
+# Context Managers
-Python like context manager in Ruby
+Python like context mangers in Ruby.
+Context managers allow you to allocate and release resources precisely when you want to.

 **Install**
 ```